 When considering growing your own food many people discuss garden layout, permaculture design and what food you should try to grow.
 There are as many designs and ideas as there are gardeners (if not more!).
-However, one of the best ways to grow your own food combines the realities of both a large garden and nutrient pulling crops.
+However, one of the best ways to grow your own food is in a raised bed.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 If you are lucky enough to have a backyard, even if it is small, there are some major benefits to growing your food in raised beds rather than the ground or in containers.
 In reality, raised beds are a perfect marriage between the two main ways to garden: in the ground or in pots.

 When you opt for raised beds you can choose the soil, even if yours in no good, you can customize the size and you can place it in different spots, including on concrete if you have to.
 This also allows for controlling weeds and if you have mobility issues, it can be customized to a height that is best for you (and your back!).
 Another benefit is with covers, you can extend your growing season even more in raised beds.
 Or you can direct sow into the beds after your last frost.